Revisiting and modeling power-law distributions in empirical outage data of power systems: Discussion

 subject to the limited resource $R$, it was shown that the size distribution follows a power law $P(l)\sim l^{-\alpha}$.
 In the above expression, $p_i$ denotes the probability of event $i$ during some time span of observation.
 The general idea is of course to allocate the resources to places where a large-size event is more likely to happen.
-However, in the context of outage duration, the focus becomes utilizing the limited resources $R$, say the available maintenance manpower in hours, to fix outages of various sizes $l$ during the observation time span.
-Now an event should be directly considered as an outage of a generator or a transmission line.
-These events of course do not occur independently, but for a long enough time span, each of these outage events should associate with a probability $p_i$ and an expected restoration time (outage duration) $T_{ui}$.
-By extending the HOT mechanism \eqref{eqs:hotL}, the observed heavy tails in outage duration distributions may be attained by minimizing the following objective cost
+However, in the context of outage duration, the focus becomes utilizing the limited resources $R$, say the available maintenance manpower in hours, to fix outages last for various times $T_u$ during the observation time span.
+Now an event should be directly considered as an outage caused by a generator failure or a transmission infrastructure failure.
+These events of course do not necessarily occur independently, but for a long enough time span, each of these outage events, indexed by the location $i$ for instance, should associate with a probability $p_i$ and an expected restoration time (outage duration) $T_{ui}$.
+In this sense, the outage events are again considered as \textit{independent}, and by extending the HOT mechanism \eqref{eqs:hotL}, the observed heavy tails in outage duration distributions may be attained by minimizing the following objective cost

-For the above purpose, the maintenance manpower are naturally concentrated in regions where outages happen more frequently, leaving outage events in remote places needing longer time to fix, even if it is just a trivial one.
-Hence, heavy tails $P_T(T_u)\sim T_u^{-\tau}$ ensue in outage duration distributions in a similar manner as the original HOT for outage sizes.
+For the above purpose, the maintenance manpowers are naturally concentrated in regions where outages happen more frequently, leaving outage events in remote places needing longer time to fix, even if it is just a trivial one.
+Hence, heavy tails $P_T(T_u)\sim T_u^{-\tau_T}$ ensue in outage duration distributions in a similar manner as the original HOT for outage sizes.
 Nevertheless, at this stage, the HOT explanation can only be a hypothesis as we still lack the knowledge of $p_i$ and the functional form of $g(r)$.
+What is more, while it is critical to know the dimension of the grid for HOT predictions for cascading sizes, for a more general quantity like the outage duration $T_u$, $g(r)$ is determined by the resource/loss relationship, which may or may not be directly related to the physical dimension \cite{doyle2000}.